whbrewer/spc/README.md

 8/3/17 Renamed {{title}} in app templates to {{tab_title}} because there was a name collision with the plot title.
 All app templates need to be updated to reflect this change.

 6/29/17 SPC v0.20 has been restructured and uses auto dependency management via virtualenv.
-To migrate older (pre-0.20 version) installations to this version, two things must be done:
+To migrate older (pre-0.20 version) installations to this version:

 1. Run `./spc requirements`
 2. Move installed SPC apps to new location: `mv apps/* src/spc_apps` (then can remove `apps` directory)